xmos/lib_xua/doc/rst/sw_hid.rst

 The design supports simple audio controls such as play/pause, volume up/down etc via the USB Human Interface Device Class Specification.

 This functionality is enabled by setting the ``HID_CONTROLS`` define to ``1``.
 Setting to ``0`` disables this feature.

 When turned on the following items are enabled:

     #.
-HID descriptors are enabled in the Configuration Descriptor informing the host that the device has HID interface
+HID descriptors are enabled in the Configuration Descriptor informing the host that the device has a HID interface.
     #.
 A Get Report Descriptor request is enabled in ``endpoint0``.
     #.
-Endpoint data handling is enabled in the ``buffer`` core
+Endpoint data handling is enabled in the ``buffer`` core.

 The Get Descriptor Request enabled in endpoint 0 returns the report descriptor for the HID device.
 This details the format of the HID reports returned from the device to the host.
 It maps a bit in the report to a function such as play/pause.

 The USB Audio Framework implements a report descriptor that should fit most basic audio device controls.
 If further controls are necessary the HID Report Descriptor in ``descriptors.h`` should be modified.
 The default report size is 1 byte with the format as follows:

 .. table:: Default HID Report Format